marlene32100/nordicGlamping/README.md

 ### Wireframes

 I used Balsamiq to design the layout.
-You can view the document clicking [here](Wireframes/balsamiqWireframe.pdf).
+You can view the document for the mobile version clicking [here](wireframes/mobileWireframe.pdf) and the one for the desktop version [here](wireframes/balsamiqWireframe.pdf).

 ### Features